WilliamThyer/williamthyer.github.io/_pages/about.md

 About me
 ======
 My name is William Thyer.
 I am a 4th year PhD studying psychology, cognitive neuroscience, and data science.
 I'm a member of the [Awh/Vogel Lab](https://awhvogellab.com) at the University of Chicago.
-I was a data science intern at [Spark Neuro](https://medical.sparkneuro.com/) and I'm currently seeking another internship for summer 2022.
+I was a data science intern at [Spark Neuro](https://medical.sparkneuro.com/) in 2021.
+And I'm doing another data science internship at [Intuitive Surgical](https://www.intuitive.com/en-us) this summer.
 You can access my [resume here](http://williamthyer.github.io/files/Thyer_William_Resume.pdf) and [CV here](http://williamthyer.github.io/files/thyer_william_cv.pdf).

 Background
 ======